The follow-up closes any consistently gaps and turns new opportunities into sales.

 Once an opportunity becomes a sale, follow-up must shift to reporting, ensuring that Operations and Accounting have accurate data so they can properly execute their functions.

-This ongoing relationship management follow-up will continue to foster trust, and often leads to additional sales, referrals, and most importantly a lasting business relationship.
+This ongoing relationship management will continue to foster trust, and often leads to additional sales, referrals, and most importantly a lasting business relationship.
 With Hispanic businesses it’s an expectation which will pay off!